nasfw20/nasfw20.github.io/index.md

 *	Application of NAS/HPO beyond image classification and object detection
 *	Meta learning and transfer learning for computer vision
 *	Learning to learn for computer vision.

+# Organizers

+### Gaurav Mittal

+### Mei Chen

+# Speakers

+## Debadeepta Dey

+Dr. Debadeepta Dey is a principal researcher in the Adaptive Systems and Interaction (ASI) group led by Dr. Eric Horvitz at Microsoft Research, Redmond.
+He finished his PhD at the Robotics Institute, Carnegie Mellon University, Pittsburgh, USA, where he was advised by Prof. Drew Bagnell.
+He does fundamental as well as applied research in machine learning, control and computer vision with applications to autonomous agents in general and robotics in particular.

+He is interested in bridging the gap between perception and planning for autonomous ground and aerial vehicles.
+His interests include decision-making under uncertainty, reinforcement learning, artificial intelligence and machine learning.
+His recent works include “Efficient Forward Architecture Search” which got accepted at NeurIPS 2019.
+He graduated in 2007 from Delhi College of Engineering with a Bachelor’s degree in Electrical Engineering.
+From 2007 to 2010 he was a researcher at the Field Robotics Center, Robotics Institute, Carnegie Mellon University.

+## Xia “Ben” Hu

+Dr. Xia Hu is an Assistant Professor in Computer Science and Engineering at Texas A&M University starting from Fall 2015, and is also a member of the Center for Remote Health Technologies and Systems and the Center for the Study of Digital Libraries.
+He is currently directing the DATA (Data Analytics at Texas A&M) Lab.
+His research involves developing automated and interpretable data mining and machine learning algorithms with theoretical properties to better discover actionable patterns from large-scale, networked, dynamic and sparse data.
+His research is directly motivated by, and contributes to, applications in social informatics, health informatics and information security.
+His lab’s work has been featured in Various News Media, such as MIT Tech Review, ACM TechNews, New Scientist, Fast Company, Economic Times.
+His research is generously supported by federal agencies such as DARPA (XAI, D3M and NGS2) and NSF (CAREER, III, SaTC, CRII, S&AS), and industrial sponsors such as Adobe, Apple, Alibaba and JP Morgan.
+He has several notable works in Automated Machine Learning published at venues such as KDD and ICDM.
+His lab developed the popular open source library called AutoKeras for automated machine learning.
+AutoKeras has over 6000 stars and around 1000 forks on GitHub.

+## Peter Vajda

+# Contact

+#### Gaurav Mittal <gamit@microsoft.com>